LTLA/BiocWorkflow2015/converted/workflow.md

 The implicit assumption of non-linear methods is that most windows at each abundance are not DB.
 Any systematic difference between libraries is attributed to bias and is removed.
 The assumption of a non-DB majority is reasonable for this data set, given that the cell types being compared are quite closely related.
-However, it is not appropriate in situations where large-scale DB is expected, as removal of the difference would result in loss of genuine DB.
+However, it is not appropriate in cases where large-scale DB is expected, as removal of the difference would result in loss of genuine DB.
 An alternative normalization strategy for these situations will be described later in the CBP analysis.

 <!--